mnylc/cit-toolkit/pages/about.md

 <a class="anchor" name="top"></a>

 ## <a class="anchor" name="About the Culture in Transit Toolkit"></a>About the Culture in Transit Toolkit
 This Toolkit is an outcome of the [Culture in Transit](http://www.mnylc.org/cit/) project.
 It is intended to serve as a resource for other organizations interested in initiating mobile digitization services.
-All or parts of the toolkit can be used and adapted as needed.
+All or parts of the Toolkit can be used and adapted as needed.
 Included in the Toolkit are resources for organizing and executing community engagement events; implementing and offering a mobile digitization service to small cultural heritage institutions; and providing advice, comment and considerations on equipment used for digitization, with emphasis on mobile digitization kits.

 [Back to top](#top)